Béatrix de Cusance: the lady of Belvoir and her complicated loves

 Ferry, then, duke of Burgundy Charles the Bold's chamberlain.
 In the 17th century, Claude de Cusance married Ernestine de Wuithem: he refit out the old apartments.
-And here was Claude’s daughter: Béatrix de Cusance.
+Their daughter was the famous Béatrix de Cusance!

 She was born in the castle one fine day of 1614.
-She inherited Belvoir and married the duke of Lorraine: but above all, she was the most beautiful lady of her time, immortalized by Van Dyck!
+She inherited Belvoir and married duke of Lorraine: she was the most beautiful lady of her time, immortalized by Van Dyck!

-Even pope Alexander VII said that "her face was worthy of an Empire"!
+Even pope Alexander VII said "her face was worthy of an Empire"!
 Anyway, Béatrix was 20 years old, when she fell in love with duke of Lorraine Charles IV.
-And the feeling was mutual!
+Feelings were mutual!

 But she decided to married Cantecroix.
 A flying marriage: Cantecroix died 2 years later!
 Béatrix was free, again!
 And duke of Lorraine too, because he finally divorced.
-In 1637, out two lovebirds joined in marriage in Besançon... two children were born in Belvoir castle!
-As a memory of this unusual couple, we still can see Lorraine and Bar's coat or arms above a door...
+In 1637, our two lovebirds wed in Besançon... two children were born in Belvoir castle!